Iain Duncan Smith: Early life, military service and professional career

 Duncan Smith was born George Ian Duncan Smith on 9 April 1954 in Edinburgh.
-A second "i" was added to his middle name "Ian" later in life, with several explanations given: Smith changed it himself to prove that he was committed to Scotland; the person who filled in his birth certificate made a mistake; Smith's mother registered him, but Smith's patriotic father later suggested to his son to change it to the Scottish spelling.
+A second "i" was added to his middle name "Ian" later in life, with several explanations given: Duncan Smith changed it himself to prove that he was committed to Scotland; the person who filled in his birth certificate made a mistake; Duncan Smith's mother registered him, but Duncan Smith's patriotic father later suggested to his son to change it to the Scottish spelling.

 He is the son of Wilfrid George Gerald "W. G. G." Duncan Smith, a decorated Royal Air Force flying ace of the Second World War, and Pamela Summers, a ballerina.
 His parents married in 1946.

-One of his maternal great-grandmothers was Ellen Oshey, a Japanese woman living in Beijing who married Pamela's maternal grandfather, Irish merchant seaman Captain Samuel Lewis Shaw.
+One of his maternal great-grandmothers was Ellen Oshey Matsumuro, a Japanese woman, from a Samurai family, living in Beijing who married Pamela's maternal grandfather, Irish merchant seaman Captain Samuel Lewis Shaw.
 Through Ellen and Samuel, Duncan Smith is related to Canadian CBC wartime broadcaster Peter Stursberg (whose book No Foreign Bones in China records their story) and his son, former CBC vice-president Richard Stursberg.

-Duncan Smith was educated at Bishop Glancey Secondary Modern School, until the age of 14, and then at HMS Conway, a Merchant Navy training school on the Isle of Anglesey, until he was 18.
+Duncan Smith was educated at Bishop Glancey Secondary Modern School, until the age of 14, and then at HMS Conway, a merchant navy training school on the Isle of Anglesey, until he was 18.
 There, he played rugby union in the position of fly-half alongside Clive Woodward at centre.

-In 1973, he spent a year studying at the University for Foreigners in Perugia, Italy.
-He then attended the Royal Military Academy Sandhurst and was commissioned into the Scots Guards as a second lieutenant on 28 June 1975, with the Personal Number 500263.
+In 1973, he spent a year studying at the University for Foreigners in Perugia, Italy, but did not complete his studies and did not gain any qualifications.
+He then attended the Royal Military Academy Sandhurst and was commissioned into the Scots Guards as a second lieutenant on 28 June 1975, with the service number 500263.
 He was promoted to lieutenant in the Scots Guards on 28 June 1977.
 During his service, he served in Northern Ireland and Southern Rhodesia (now Zimbabwe), where he was aide-de-camp to Major-General Sir John Acland, commander of the Commonwealth Monitoring Force monitoring the ceasefire during elections.
-He retired from the army on 2 April 1981, moving to the Regular Army Reserve of Officers.
-He ceased to belong to the Reserve of Officers on 29 June 1983.

-Duncan Smith worked for GEC Marconi in the 1980s and attended the company's staff college Dunchurch College of Management.
+Duncan Smith worked for GEC Marconi in the 1980s and attended short courses at the company's staff college in Dunchurch.
 He did not gain any qualifications at Dunchurch and completed six separate courses lasting a few days each, adding up to roughly a month in total.
+Nevertheless, until exposed by the BBC's Newsnight programme, Smith declared on the Conservative Party website and in his Who's Who entry, that he had attended the University of Perugia and the "Dunchurch College of Management".